tnebooks/12th-biology/content.en/zoology/evolution/_index.md

 **Dobzhansky, Simpson and Haeckel** explained Natural Selection in the light of Post-Darwinian discoveries.
 According to this theory gene mutations, chromosomal mutations, genetic recombinations, natural selection and reproductive isolation are the five basic factors involved in the process of organic evolution. **i.
 Gene mutation** refers to the changes in the

 structure of the gene.
 It is also called gene/ point mutation.
 It alters the phenotype of an organism and produces variations in their offspring.

+101 Evolution

 **ii.
 Chromosomal mutation** refers to the changes in the structure of chromosomes due to deletion, addition, duplication, inversion or translocation.
 This too alters the phenotype of an organism and produces variations in their offspring.